What Is a Cleft?

 Cleft lip alone and cleft lip with a cleft palate happen more often in boys.
 A cleft palate without a cleft lip is more common in girls.

 Together, these are called orofacial clefts.
-Most kids can have surgery to repair them within the first year or two of life.
+Most kids can have surgery to repair them within the first year of life.

 What Are the Types of Clefts?